 What would prevent me from qualifying for a loan from Sherman Bridge Lending?

 Sherman Bridge Lending will not sign a loan contract if you have filed for bankruptcy within the last 24 months, if you have a credit score lower than 600, or if you have insufficient liquid assets.

 What types of properties does Sherman Bridge Lending loan on?

 Sherman Bridge Lending only offers loans on single-family residential properties that are detached and below market value.
 The borrower should be looking to become a landlord or to rehab the property and sell it for a profit.

 Can an LLC apply for a hard money or portfolio loan?

 Yes.
 Sherman Bridge Lending requires that loans be issued to an LLC.

 How can I calculate my loan amount?

 Sherman Bridge Lending calculates loan amounts through appraisals.
 The appraiser will assign an After Repair Value (ARV) to the property and Sherman Bridge Lending will loan up to 70% of the ARV, not exceeding 85% of the purchase price plus 85% of the costs for repairs.
-Some loan products offered to landlords will not require a down payment and maybe up to 100%.
+Some loan products offered to landlords will not require a down payment and could be up to 100%.